dashbird/site/content/blog/getting-started-with-aws-lambda-and-nodejs.md

 If you missed any of the steps above, <a rel="nofollow" target="_blank" href="https://github.com/adnanrahic/getting-started-with-aws-lambda-and-nodejs">here's the repository</a> with all the code.

 _Hope you guys and girls enjoyed reading this as much as I enjoyed writing it.
 Until next time, be curious and have fun._

+___

+_Feel free to join our newsletter, to stay up to date regarding all things serverless!_